-5. EVENTS OF DEFAULT.
-An event of default (“Event of Default”) shall mean with respect to a party or, if applicable, the Guarantor, if any, of such party (the “Defaulting Party”) any of the following: (a) the failure by the Defaulting Party to make, when due, any payment required under thisis Contract if such failure is not remedied within two (2) Business Days after notice of such failure is given to the Defaulting Party; (b) any representation or warranty (other than a representation under Subsection 3(e)) made by the Defaulting Party in thisis Contract shall prove to have been false or misleading in any material respect; (c) the breach by the Defaulting Party of any other covenant or agreement set out in thisis Contract (other than the obligation (i) to make payment and (ii) to establish, maintain, renew or increase Performance Assurance as set out in the Collateral Annex) and such failure is not cured within ten (10) Business Days after it is given notice thereof; (d) the occurrence of an Insolvency Event; (e) the occurrence of a Merger Event; (f) the failure in the payment when due (whether at maturity, by acceleration, or otherwise) of any obligation in respect of borrowed money, in an aggregate amount in excess of [U.S. $]__________ with respect to Party A or Party A’s Guarantor, if any, or, [U.S. $]__________ with respect to Party B or Party B’s Guarantor, if any, and the failure to remedy such failure within any applicable grace period, or the failure by the Defaulting Party in the performance of, or the occurrence and continuance of any other event of default (however defined) under, any agreement in which such obligation is created, evidenced, or secured, if such failure or event of default is not remedied within any applicable grace period and the effect of such failure or event of default is to cause such obligation in such an aggregate amount to become, or to permit the holder(s) of such obligation (or a trustee or agent on behalf of such holder(s)) to declare such obligation, due prior to its expressed maturity; or (g) the failure to establish, maintain, renew or increase the Performance Assurance as defined in, and in accordance with the terms and provisions of, the Collateral Annex.
+5. EVENTS OF DEFAULT

+An event of default (hereinafter an “Event of Default”) shall mean with respect to a party or, if applicable, the Credit Support Provider, if any, of such party any of the following:- (a) (Failure to Pay) the failure by the party to make, when due, any payment required under this Agreement if such failure is not remedied within three (3) Business Days after notice of such failure is given to the party; (b) (Misrepresentation) any representation or warranty made by the party in this Agreement shall prove to have been false or misleading in any material respect; (c) (Breach of Agreement) the breach by the party of any other covenant or agreement set out in this Agreement (other than the obligation to make payment) and such failure is not cured within thirty (30) Business Days after notice of such breach is given to the party; (d) (Insolvency) the occurrence of an Insolvency Event; (e) (Merger) the occurrence of a Merger Event; (f) [Cross-default) the failure in the payment by the Party or its Credit Support Provider when due (whether at maturity, by acceleration, or otherwise) of any obligation in respect of borrowed money, in an aggregate amount in excess of the applicable Threshold Amount (as specified in the Schedule), and the failure to remedy such failure within any applicable grace period, or the failure by the party in the performance of, or the occurrence and continuance of any other event of default (however defined) under, any agreement in which such obligation is created, evidenced, or secured, if such failure or event of default is not remedied within any applicable grace period and the effect of such failure or event of default is to cause such obligation in such an aggregate amount to become, or to permit the holder(s) of such obligation (or a trustee or agent on behalf of such holder(s)) to declare such obligation, due prior to its expressed maturity; or (g)] (Credit Support Default) the failure by the party or its Credit Support Provider to establish, maintain or renew any credit support provided for in any Credit Support Document or to comply with or perform any agreement or obligation thereunder if such failure is continuing after any applicable grace period has elapsed.